API Reference

 link string An authorization link.
 Passing this link to the user will prompt them to complete the request.

-label string The label for the request
+label string The label for the request; only available with certain plans

 Example: